 - Department rules provide that a taxpayer with an average monthly tax of $300 or more must file monthly.
 Taxpayers with an average monthly tax less than $300 may file quarterly.
 If a taxpayer's average monthly tax liability is $15 or less, and filing monthly or quarterly would prove a hardship, the taxpayer may request permission to file annually.

 - Retailers engaged in a seasonal business may request permission to file only for the months during which they operate.
 Also, retailers that keep their book on a basis other than a calendar month (e.g. retailers who account in 13 four-week cycles) may request permission to file according to their accounting schedule.
 The rule also provides for changes to the filing schedule 7/13after it is approved.

 - What if we need to change the filing frequency for a taxpayer, whom do we contact?

-- Can SUTS still collect tax on the food for home consumption and other sales tax exemptions for a home-rule municipality, when the State has an exemption for that category?
+- Can SUTS still collect tax on the food for home consumption and other sales tax exemptions for a home rule jurisdiction, when the State has an exemption for that category?

-- Yes, the food for home consumption is an exemption that the state allows and some home-rule municipalities do not.
+- Yes, the food for home consumption is an exemption that the state allows and some home rule jurisdictions do not.
 Businesses would declare those revenues in gross sales.
 On their state filing in SUTS, they would show an amount to exempt their sales that were for items that are food for home consumption.
-For the home-rule municipality, they will not have an exemption for those same sales.
+For the home rule jurisdiction, they will not have an exemption for those same sales.